ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

     - Click **OK** on **Advanced Settings** and **Discover Target Portal** windows to get back to the main iSCSI Initiator Properties screen.
 If you receive authentication errors, check the user name and password entries.
     ![Inactive Target](/images/Inactive_0.png)

-    the name of your target appears in the Discovered targets section with an Inactive status.
+    The name of your target appears in the Discovered targets section with an `Inactive` status.
     {:note}